Who must file

 - The municipality of the physical workplace and the municipality of the taxpayer's physical residence.

 Note that workplace and resident municipality information can't be assumed from the taxpayer's address on the Federal return as well as the addresses shown on the W-2 or W-2G.

-Note: Correct spelling is important to ensure the correct tax rates are used, so to avoid misspellings it's best to choose from the list of Municipalities when prompted.
+Note: Correct spelling is important to ensure the correct tax rate is used, so to avoid misspelling the municipality name it's best to choose from the list of municipalities when prompted.

 Schedule J contains six columns used to apportion the income as needed between the resident RITA municipality, the total of all non-taxing municipalities, and up to four other municipalities whether RITA or non-RITA.
 (TaxSlayer Pro provides entry points for three other municipalities rather than four.)

 Included in the menus for the other three RITA and/or non-RITA municipalities is a menu item to enter income From Federal Schedule E Part/S-Corp/Trust Income(Loss).
 If you are preparing Schedule P outside of TaxSlayer Pro, the amount here is equal to Schedule P Line 26d for the same column.